chicio/WhichLocale/README.md

 <img src="https://raw.githubusercontent.com/chicio/WhichLocale/refs/heads/main/app-screenshot.png" width="300">

-NB.: I suggeste to try the app on a physical device to avoid any false positive/unwanted behaviour in the simulator.
+NB.: I suggest to try the app on a physical device to avoid any false positive/unwanted behaviour in the simulator.